UC-MACSS/persp-analysis/assignments/asking-questions.md

 ## Submission deadline

-Submit your pull request before class on Monday, October 23 (11:30 am).
+Submit your pull request before class on Monday, October 23 (11:30 am). **Late submissions will receive a 1 point (out of 10 points) deduction.**